-The Departments and Institutes of the School of Clinical Medicine offer a wide range of research and taught courses, including: research only, research with taught elements, higher doctorates and higher degrees by special regulations.
+The School of Clinical Medicine has a dynamic and vibrant postgraduate community.
+The Departments and Institutes of the School offer a wide range of research and taught postgraduate courses, including: research only, research with taught elements, higher doctorates and higher degrees by special regulations.

 Clinical Academic Training

 Clinical academic training enables doctors to pursue an academic career alongside clinical practice.
 The School of Clinical Medicine offers various clinical academic training pathways across the Cambridge Biomedical Campus (the largest centre of medical research and health science in Europe).